Larook/DRL_LUDO/test/progress.md

     possible_actions

     rewards - when the furthest away is in the safe zone - dont add +0.1 reward!!!

+check if shuffling of the memory works! record more games
+Piece release might be wrong!!!